 Report the slate of nominations to the conference when directed.

 Section 4.
-Indemnification of Membership of the Executive Council, Committees, and Employees
+Indemnification of Membership of the Board of Directors, Committees, and Employees

-The Executive Council may, in its sole discretion, determine to indemnify any and all of the members of the Executive Council, officers, members of the Committees appointed by the Executive Council or the President, and employees of the Association.
+The Board of Directors may, in its sole discretion, determine to indemnify any and all of the members of the Board of Directors, officers, members of the Committees appointed by the Board of Directors or the President, and employees of the Association.

 ARTICLE VII—STAFFING OF NMNGA OFFICE